Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 Wild berries are a great source of flavor and color to add to many meals and can help encourage greater health when eaten in moderation and as part of a well balanced diet.

 In a survival situation, however, it must be remembered that berries are not necessarily enough to keep you going for an extended period.
 Wild edible berries provide a source of vitamins and a quick boost of sugar.
-During an extended survival situation, it is also vital to get foods that are richer in fats.
+During an extended survival situation, it is also vital to get foods that are richer in fats, protein, and calories.
 Under the duress of a survival situation, eating berries can help keep your physical energy and morale up.
-If possible, include fat rich foods such as nuts and seeds or possibly wild meats to keep your body nourished.
+If possible, include calorie-rich foods such as nuts and seeds, or possibly wild meats, to keep your body nourished.

 Where do I look for them?

 Wild berries can be found in many different locations, from the wild, forested mountains to the suburban and rural hedgerows.
-Huckleberries tend to be found in forested areas throughout the Pacific Northwest.
-Wild strawberries are often found in woodlands, forests and some species even grow on and around coastal dunes.
+For example, huckleberries tend to be found in forested areas.
+And wild strawberries are often found in woodlands, forests and some species even grow on and around coastal dunes.
 As with other wild foods, be sure to accurately identify the plant and remember to collect them from locations that are clean, and pollution-free.
 Do not collect from busy roadsides, or near industrial areas were pollutants tend to accumulate.

 Wherever you might see them, edible wild berries are a delight to find and to eat.
 Go out and find some!